 How would I know if baby were choking?

 Your child might get a sudden, startled look on his face.
 You might hear some small coughs as he attempts to clear his airway, followed by a funny, high-pitched sound -- or no sound.
 His face may turn red or bluish.

 “If you find that your child has something in his mouth, the best thing to do is to pick him up and do back blows,” says Katherine O’Connor, MD, a pediatric hospitalist at The Children’s Hospital at Montefiore in New York City.
 “Don't try to put your finger in to get it out, because you may accidentally force the object farther in.
 Just pick up your child and hit him on the back.”

-It’s also a good idea to take an infant CPR class, so you get hands-on instruction and practice.
+It’s a good idea to take an infant CPR class, so you get hands-on instruction and practice.

-“We suggest that little ones under the age of three don't play with anything that’s smaller than the size of the inside of a toilet paper roll,” O’Connor says.
+“Children under the age of three shouldn't play with anything that’s smaller than the size of the inside of a toilet paper roll,” O’Connor says.

-Food should always be cut into bite-size pieces; avoid common choking hazards such as grapes, nuts and popcorn until your child is older.
+Food should always be cut into bite-size pieces; avoid common choking hazards such as grapes, nuts and popcorn until your child is older than three.
 Always supervise baby during mealtimes.

 “My daughter did this twice, and it was the scariest thing ever.
 Once she spit up while I was changing her, and she couldn’t breathe.
 I guess it went back down and choked her.
 I sat her up and it was still going on for about 30 seconds; she then cried.
 Another time when she was asleep, I heard a gasp and then saw her wide-awake choking as well.
 I wish I knew how to make it stop....
 We have her pediatrician appointment today -- I’ll ask the doctor about it.”